AshiniR/hate-speech-and-offensive-message-classifier/README.md

-# 🚫 Hate Speech & Offensive Language Classifier
+# 🚫 Hate Speech & Offensive Message Classifier

 **Python 3.8+ | HuggingFace | PyTorch**

-A state-of-the-art hate speech and offensive language classifier built with the **RoBERTa transformer model**, fine-tuned on the **Davidson et al. (2017) Twitter dataset**.
+A state-of-the-art hate speech and offensive message classifier built with the **RoBERTa transformer model**, fine-tuned on the **Davidson et al. (2017) Twitter dataset**.
 This model achieves exceptional performance with 0.9783 F1-score for Hate speech and offencive message detection and 96.40% overall accuracy, making it suitable for **social media moderation, community platforms, and chat applications**.

 ---